Dreizaedra/Random_Password_Generator/README.txt

 Also added a function to copy the generated passwords to clipboard whenever the user clicks them and alert him it did so.

+Please look at 'Example.png' located in the images folder if you want to see what this tool looks like.

 _____________________________________________________________________________

 This is a small personal project I made to practice muscle memory, mostly coding JS